Nesquik: Advertising campaigns

-Nesquik has had hundreds of various advertising campaigns over its long history.
-It has had print ads and ads at the Tour de France, and Olympics in recent years.
+Nesquik has had hundreds of various advertising campaigns over its long history, having had print ads at the Tour de France, and Olympics in recent years.
 It has been advertised with various mascots.

 Jimmy Nelson, Danny O'Day, and Farfel

 In 1955, Nestlé hired ventriloquist Jimmy Nelson to do its advertising on children's television programming.
 Nelson's dummy Danny O'Day would say that Quik "makes milk taste...like a mill-ion" (dollars).
 Danny and a dog named Farfel would finish the commercials by singing Nestlé's brand-new signature jingle: